appsmithorg/appsmith-docs/how-to-guides/use-redshift-as-data-source-on-appsmith.md

 * [Capture Data](../core-concepts/capturing-data-write/)

-These were some basic operations that can be performed by using Notion as a Database on Appsmith.
+These were some basic operations that can be performed by using Redshift as a Data Source on Appsmith.
 You can definitely try out more features by playing around with the interface.